Your Pet, Our Passion.

 How often should you clean your cat’s litter tray?

 Cat poo (faeces) should be removed from the litter box regularly.
-It is a good idea to take poops out as soon as they happen but if you can’t, aim for twice a day (morning and evening).
+Ideally take poops out as soon as they happen (once your cat has moved well away from the litter tray so they don’t feel you are swooping down on them!) but if you can’t, aim for twice a day (morning and evening).
 Urine should be cleaned out at least once a day too.

-This may be easier with clumping litter and can be tricky with certain non-clumping litter types, meaning that you may have to change the whole cat litter frequently.
-It is imperative to maintain good litter tray hygiene as if it becomes too dirty, your cat will likely refuse to go in it and find somewhere in your house to go instead.
+This is easier with clumping litter and can be tricky with certain non-clumping litter types, meaning that you may have to change the whole cat litter much more frequently.
+It is imperative to maintain good litter tray hygiene as if it becomes dirty, your cat will likely refuse to go in it and will find somewhere else in your house to go instead.

 How often should you change cat litter?